• Skip to primary navigation

 7 self-care tips for the highly sensitive mom

 I'm a feeler.
-Sometimes I feel like everything is broadcasted to me in high-definition, surround sound, and with a chair that bounces me around as I experience everything happen.
-Bright lights, loud sounds, and any kind of constant stimulation basically just jar my little soul.
+Sometimes, I feel like everything is broadcasted to me in high-definition, surround sound, and with a chair that bounces me around as I experience everything happening.
+Bright lights, loud sounds, and constant stimulation jar my little soul.

 Children...are all of those things.
-They're high def, surround sound, all up in your grill-touchy-feeling-needy for most of their waking hours.
+They're high-definition, surround sound, and all up in your grill- touchy-feeling-needy for most of their waking hours.

-I've felt so guilty for not enjoying the moment, for losing my patience, for wanting to retreat away from my children.
-I'm easily overwhelmed when my environment is chaotic and loud, which is a given when you're spending the day with a 3 and 5 year old.
+I've felt so guilty for not enjoying the moment, for losing my patience, and for wanting to retreat away from my children.
+I'm easily overwhelmed when my environment is chaotic and loud, which is a given when you're spending the day with a three- and five-year-old.

 (I mean, I'm sure every parent out there, highly sensitive or not, can relate).